 Management roles followed, in truck assembly and bus refurbishment.

 Look again, and you’ll see that Todd is actually driven, not just by making things, but by helping people.
-He’s on duty one week in four as a volunteer Coastguard and spent three years as his church’s youth pastor.
+He’s on duty one week in four as a Coastguard volunteer and spent three years as his church’s youth pastor.

 “I love getting to know people’s stories and sharing my life with them.
 Sometimes you’ve got to be a bit vulnerable to get them to open up.”